 Tours of Oriole Park

 Tours of Oriole Park at Camden Yards are given daily from mid-February through mid-December, except on days with afternoon home games.
 Tour tickets can be purchased either online, or at the main box office windows, located at the north end of the ballpark's Warehouse.
 Tickets are sold in advance or the day of the tour, subject to availability.
-For more information, call the Tour Information Line at 410-547-6234.
+More than one million fans have taken a tour of Oriole Park since the ballpark opened in 1992.
+For more information, call the Tour Information Line at 410-547-6234 or visit online at orioles.com.

 Umbrella/Rain Protection Policy